Home BlogMindfulness My Joyful Movement Practice

 If you are a beginner, an in-person class is a great way to start.
 Know that there are different styles of yoga and different teaching styles.
 So, it may take some time to find what suits you.

-I love the Youtube channel Yoga with Kassandra for classes.
+I love the YouTube channel Yoga with Kassandra for classes.
 Doing a guided class helps me to switch off and stick to an allotted time.

 Kassandra has many classes to choose from, ranging from 5 – 90 minutes and beginners to advanced.